ignatandrei/NETCoreBlockly/README.md

 [![NuGet](https://img.shields.io/nuget/v/NetCore2Blockly.svg)](https://www.nuget.org/packages/NetCore2Blockly)

 # What it does
-NETCoreBlockly generates [Blockly](https://developers.google.com/blockly) blocks for each of your controller actions.
+NETCore2Blockly generates [Blockly](https://developers.google.com/blockly) blocks for each of your controller actions.

 Demo at https://netcoreblockly.herokuapp.com/blockly.html ( play with the links from the bottom)

 Demo Video at https://www.youtube.com/watch?v=GptkNWjmCzk

-# How to install NETCoreBlockly in a .NET Core 3.1  WebAPI / MVC application
+# How to install NETCore2Blockly in a .NET Core 3.1  WebAPI / MVC application

 ## Step 1:
 Install https://www.nuget.org/packages/NetCore2Blockly/ by running the following command in the Package Manager Console: